 - Dividends (most but not all distributions from an S corporation are excluded)

-Since 2014, the same applies to veterinarians that provide services exceeding $600, even if incorporated.
+The same applies to veterinarians and medical providers for which services exceed $600 for the calendar year, even if they are incorporated.
 These payments should be listed in Box 6 (medical and health care payments).

 Iowa Department of Revenue requires you to electronically file state copies of the 1099 forms if the 1099s contain Iowa tax withholding.
 If you need assistance with other state filing requirements, contact TDT.